airbr/front-end-dev-book/README.md

 This repo started from working through the Front-End Web Development Guide by the Big Nerd Ranch.
 As I went along I figured I might as well add work/solutions from other great resources in to one repository to keep things organized.

-I intend to add some commentary as I go along which maybe adds some kind of value, even just for my own learning.
+I intend to add some commentary as I go along which maybe adds some kind of value even if just for my own learning.

 A lot of the material in the BNR book for example touches similar areas and accomplishes similar things covered in the [Atlanta WDI Curriculum](https://github.com/ATL-WDI-Curriculum).
 However, from a glance I observe that the BNR book uses slightly different methods and approaches for similar objectives.
 I believe I will get a lot out of it/it will re-enforce what I know.